GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## Overview
+The oxd software package includes both the oxd-server and the oxd-https-extension.
+More about each component below:

 ### oxd-server
 The oxd-server is designed to work as a standalone service daemon via sockets.
 By default, applications must connect to the oxd-server via `localhost`.

 ### oxd-https-extension
 If you want to connect applications to your oxd server over the web via HTTPS, you can use the oxd-https-extension.
 The extension is included in the standard oxd package (it simply needs to be started), and will enable you to host one central oxd service that can be leveraged by all your web applications.